The 'Big Beautiful Bill' & Your Paycheck: A Guide for Earners Under $100k

 Show Notes

-What the standard deduction increase means at $55K
+What the Standard Deduction Increase Means at $55K

-Here's the provision that didn't get enough airtime: no federal tax on tips.
+The provision that didn't get enough airtime: no federal tax on tips.
 If you're a server, bartender, or delivery driver, tips are now excluded from federal taxable income.
 A server pulling $35,000 in wages plus $15,000 in tips used to pay tax on $50,000.
 Now they pay on $35,000.
 That's a $2,000–$3,000 annual swing depending on your state.
-For someone building a down payment fund, that's real money.

-Don't just let it sit in checking — that's the trap.
-The standard advice?
-Automate.
-Set up a transfer the day after payday. $117 a month into a high-yield savings account at 5% gets you $1,500 in a year — before the interest.
+Don't let it sit in checking — that's the trap.
+Automate a transfer the day after payday. $117 a month into a high-yield savings account at 5% gets you $1,500 in a year before interest.
 Add the no-tax-on-tips savings if that applies, and you're at $3,500–$4,500 in 12 months.
 A 3.5% FHA down payment on a $200,000 house-hacking duplex is $7,000.
 You're halfway there in a year.
 In 18–24 months, you've got the down payment.
-That's the math.

 The bill didn't create new loopholes for low earners — it just stopped taxing so much of what you already make.
 Your job is to redirect that delta into an asset.
 A duplex in Memphis, a triplex in Indianapolis, a fourplex in Kansas City.
 Markets where $7,000 down gets you in the game.